EarthPol/earthpol.com/docs/Support/ServerRules.md

 2.2 - **Alternative Accounts**: Only one account per player is allowed.
 Sibling accounts on the same IP must be verified.
 Account sharing is not permitted.

-2.3 - **Modifications**: Only approved mods (e.g., OptiFine, non-exploitative HUD mods) are allowed.
-Mods giving unfair advantages are banned.
-(Auto-Fishing is allowed till July 12th, 2024)
+2.3 - **Modifications**: Mods giving unfair advantages are banned, such as those found in cheat clients.
+Notable examples:
+- Building mods that automatically place blocks for you, such as Printer.
+- Build mods that allow you to "air place" blocks.
+- Minimaps that show entities.
+- ESP, tracers, chams/wallhacks, etc.

 2.4 - **Server Disruption**: Intentional harm to server operations (DDoS, spamming) will result in a permanent ban and legal action.